pingcap/docs/dm/dm-open-api.md

 ## Create a replication task

 This API is an synchronous interface.
-If the request is successful, the status code of the returned body is 200. the information of the corresponding node is returned.
+If the request is successful, the status code of the returned body is 200. a successful request will return information about the corresponding synchronisation task.

 ### Request URI